itshallrun/stratos_react/README.md

 - [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial?hl=de)
 - [react-timeline-scribble](https://github.com/project-cemetery/react-timeline-scribble#readme)

-- styling is based on plain JS and CSS, inspired by the inspinia theme, which was used for the original project.
+- plain JS and CSS for styling, inspired by the original project inspinia theme

 ## Deployment
 To use this APP in production you need to specify your own: